FinweLtd/doc-livesync-all/docs/user_guide/video_content.md

     If your own content files do not work:

-       - Make sure to use .mp4 format videos, .jpg format photos, and .png format hotspot images
+       - Make sure to use .mp4 format videos, .jpg format photos, and .png format hotspot images.
        - If some of your devices do not support 4K video (3840x1920), you can copy there a lower quality variant (1920x960).
 Photos will be automatically scaled to the device's maximum size.